The Geometric P=W conjecture and Thurston's compactification: Proof of Theorem

+in accordance with the polyhedral decomposition of $P$.
+This correspondence matches the dual intersection complex of the boundary divisor $D_g$ with the dual of the polyhedral complex $P$.
+Since $P$ is a PL sphere, the dual of the polyhedral complex $P$ is also a PL sphere.
+This finishes the proof of Theorem~\ref{MainTheorem}.

-\subsection{Proof of Theorem~\ref{ThmA}}
+\section{Proof of Theorem~\ref{f-functions}}

-In this section, we prove Theorem~\ref{ThmA}.(I) by reducing it to a simpler statement, repositioning some of the $U$-curves, and applying a bigon-detection lemma.
-The proof of Theorem~\ref{ThmA}.(II) is similar but simpler, so we leave it to the reader.\\
+We prove Theorem~\ref{f-functions}.(I) by reducing it to a simpler statement, repositioning some of the $U$-curves, and applying a bigon-detection lemma.
+The proof of Theorem~\ref{f-functions}.(II) is similar but simpler, so we leave it to the reader.\\

-Consider the configuration related to Theorem~\ref{ThmA}.(I), illustrated in Figure~\ref{ThmAFigure}, where $a \in \cP$ belongs to two pairs of pants in the given pants decomposition, and $a_1,a_2,a_3,a_4$ are the other four curves in $\cP$ that belong to the two pairs of pants containing $a$.
+Consider the configuration related to Theorem~\ref{f-functions}.(I), illustrated in Figure~\ref{f-functionsFigure}, where $a \in \cP$ belongs to two pairs of pants in the given pants decomposition, and $a_1,a_2,a_3,a_4$ are the other four curves in $\cP$ that belong to the two pairs of pants containing $a$.
 As in \eqref{shrunken_eq}, we denote the two parallel copies of $a$ that bound the annulus $A$ around $a$ by $a^+$ and $a^-$.
 We denote the shrunken pair of pants containing $a_1, a_4,$ and $a_+$ by $F^+$ and the one containing $a_2, a_3,$ and $a^-$ by $F^-$.
 For every multicurve $\mf{m}$ on $\Si$, the intersection of $\mf{m}$ with $F^+ \cup F^-$ consists of some $U$- and $\beta$-arcs, the number of each of which is determined by $n=i(\mf{m},a)$ and

 The goal is to express the value of $n' = i(\mf{m},a')$ in terms of the twist coordinate $t$ along $a$ and the tuple $(n,n_1,\ldots,n_4)$.\\